symfony2admingenerator/FormBundle/README.md

 This bundle introduces new twig blocks: `form_js`, `form_js_prototype` and `form_css`.

-These blocks seperate form type's HTML structure from CSS decorating the form and JS enhancing it's functionalities.
+These blocks seperate form type's HTML structure from CSS decorating the form and JS enhancing its functionalities.
 Also, the JS block includes `form_js_prototype` block, which holds any initialization logic, which should be called when adding a new field of that type.

 If used properly, they make embeding collections of JS-enhanced form types very easy.